Skip to content

 }

-If you write a bug in the implementation of factorial (for example, mistakenly writing * as +), static_assert will blow up immediately at compile time, telling you exactly what went wrong.
-This ability to "catch errors at compile time" is incredibly valuable in large projects.
-Moreover, these tests are zero-cost—they don't generate any runtime code.
+If you write a bug in the implementation of factorial (e.g., mistakenly writing n + 1 instead of n - 1), static_assert will crash immediately at compile time, telling you exactly where the problem is.
+This ability to "catch errors at compile time" is extremely valuable in large projects.
+Moreover, this kind of testing is zero-cost—they don't generate any runtime code.

-Step Three — Standard Evolution: From Strict Constraints to Greater Freedom
+Step 3 — Evolution of the Standard: From Constraints to Freedom

-The capabilities of constexpr vary drastically across different C++ standards.
+The capabilities of constexpr vary significantly across different C++ standards.
 Understanding these differences is crucial for writing portable and correct constexpr code.

 C++11 introduced constexpr, but with extremely strict limitations.
-The body of a constexpr function could only contain a single return statement (along with using, typedef declarations, and other statements that generate no code).
-This meant you couldn't write loops, declare local variables, or use if—all logic had to be compressed into a ternary operator expression or a recursive call.
+The body of a constexpr function could contain only a single return statement (plus using, typedef declarations, etc., that don't generate code).
+This meant you couldn't write loops, declare local variables, or write if statements—all logic had to be compressed into a single ternary operator expression or recursive calls.

 cpp